Wednesday, December 30, 2009

 Treasure Hunting

-For almost a year now, I have had two large boxes of old color slides sitting in my livingroom from my last trip to visit my dad.
+For almost a year now, I have had two large boxes of old color slides sitting in my living room from my last trip to visit my dad.
 Along with the slides came a slide viewing table and a slide projector.
 One of my scanners has a place to put slides but I haven't been very impressed with the quality.
-The process of trying to search through these slides in the midst of my schedule plus the cumbersome setup required just to look at the slides, let alone save them to my computer seemed too much.
-My eyes are not good enough to use the light table anymore and setting up the projector and then transfering the one or two slides I want out of the tray and into my computer was too complicated!
+The process of searching through these slides amidst my schedule, along with the cumbersome setup required just to view them, let alone save them to my computer, seemed too much.
+My eyes are not good enough to use the light table anymore, and setting up the projector and then transferring the one or two slides I want out of the tray and into my computer was too complicated!
 It was definitely like hunting buried treasure!

-This picture was taken on the Royal Gorge Bridge near Canon City, Colorado about 1952.
+This picture was taken on the Royal Gorge Bridge near Canon City, Colorado, about 1952.
 The reason I like it so much is that it seems so natural and lets me imagine them stepping out of the car on a chilly day to walk along the same bridge I have explored a couple of times since.
 They are wearing everyday clothes that I might not see in a more formal shot.
-This was about 3 years before I was born.
+This occurred approximately three years before I was born.

 More treasures to come!